 I believe parenting has forced me to evolve as a human being, and becoming a mother has made me a better person.”

-On Practising Self-Care
+On Practicing Self-Care

 “I think self-care is very important.
 I am a better mom when I am honoring my own needs and taking care of myself.
 I love taking long walks in nature, I love yoga and barre classes.
 I pray daily and love to journal.
 My rituals really ground me and help me to feel centered and strong in my role and as a mother and in my life overall.
 When I feel healthy, centered and connected to the universe, I can function from a higher place in all parts of my life.”